shuilee/shuilee.github.io/_pages/about.md

 ---

-📖 I am currently a student at FPT University, actively engaged in research at the AiTA Lab. 🧪 Research supervisor is [Dr. Dang Ngoc Minh Duc](https://dnmduc.github.io/), my research primarily focuses on Artificial Intelligence (AI) 🤖, with specific interests in Medical Image Processing 💊, and Deep Learning, Federated Learning. 💡The work involves exploring cutting-edge technologies to advance the capabilities and applications of AI in healthcare 🚑 and biological data analysis 🔬.
+📖 I am currently a student at FPT University, actively engaged in research at the AiTA Lab. 🧪 Research supervisor is [Dr. Dang Ngoc Minh Duc](https://dnmduc.github.io/), my research primarily focuses on Artificial Intelligence (AI) 🤖, with specific interests in Medical Image Processing, and Deep Learning, Federated Learning. 💡The work involves exploring cutting-edge technologies to advance the capabilities and applications of AI in healthcare and biological data analysis 🔬.

 Education
 ====